vananos/evento/README.md

 [EventMatcher](src/main/java/io/github/vananos/evento/domain/matchers/EventMatcher.java) interface,
 EventMatcher is a predicate that can tell us if given event meet some condition.

-An Object that is responsible for executing action when Event happens implements [EventHandler](src/main/java/io/github/vananos/evento/domain/lang/EventHandler.java).
+An Object that is responsible for executing an action when an Event happens implements [EventHandler](src/main/java/io/github/vananos/evento/domain/lang/EventHandler.java).

 Plenty of EventHandlers is a rule, it can be described using [RuleBuilder](src/main/java/io/github/vananos/evento/domain/lang/RuleBuilder.java).

-Rule can contain another Rules.
+A rule can contain another Rules.

 There are two types of RuleBuilder available.
 GroupRuleBuilderImpl and ConcreteRuleBuilderImpl.
 GroupRuleBuilderImpl can contain another rules,